Robert Pople: Popularity and rise to mayor

 This popularity saw him elected Sheriff of Exeter in 1890, followed by Alderman, and in 1895 he was elected Mayor, being re-elected twice, making him the first holder of the office to have three terms since the 14th century.

 Pople was Mayor during the Diamond Jubilee of Queen Victoria, and was awarded the Queen Victoria Diamond Jubilee Medal.

 In 1893, Pople was a founding member of the Devon County Athletic Company Ltd which developed the County Ground Stadium on a former wrestling field, and built the first grandstand.
 This stadium was the home of many sports over the years, including Exeter Chiefs rugby, and Exeter Falcons speedway, prior to its closure in 2006 when the Chiefs moved to Sandy Park.

 Death

 In 1906, when dining with the Mayor at the Exeter Guildhall, Mr Pople became unwell, and following a bout of bronchitis suffered a series of heart attacks.
-He did recover, but became noticablely more frail.
+He did recover, but became noticeably more frail.
 The death of his wife in the autumn of 1907 had an effect on his outlook.

 Pople died of heart failure at his New London Inn.